 Security Best Practice

 Unless your position requires significant off-site work and documentation, it is recommended that you NOT save documents, spreadsheets, etc. to your local C drive.
 It is recommended that you work from your X:\ Drive.
 If your account gets compromised or if your PC is damaged, your data will be safe inside our Data Center and can be recovered.

 Check your computer to ensure you have access to all the printers you need.
 If you do not, make a note of the make, model and IP address (can be found through printer settings or via a coworker), then submit a request to have the printer installed.

 Note: Some Kyocera printers utilize Job Accounting, which requires a code to allow printing.
 Your supervisor should be able to provide you with this code if needed.

-7) SRJC Wireless and Personal Device Registration
+- SRJC Wireless and Personal Device Registration

 The SRJC Wireless network is available for employees of the District to connect their personal devices.
 This network provides users with an encrypted wireless connection to the Internet.
 Employees can register up to 3 personal devices.

-8) Telephone & Voicemail
+- Telephone & Voicemail

-9) SRJC IT Help Desk
+- SRJC IT Help Desk

-Please visit our Contact Us page for means of service and to schedule appointments for in person support.
+Please visit our Contact Us page for means of service and to schedule appointments for in-person support.